 I’m pleased to support Ash and Phil on this expedition to cross Lake Baikal.
 The area is remote and challenging, and small independent trips such as this are important to raise the aspirations of young people today, and keep alive a sense of adventure

-We’ll be taking a variety of gadgets with us including a satellite phone and a GPS locator beacon (SPOT).
-You’ll be able to follow our GPS tracks live from the 27th February here via Followmychallenge.com
+We took a variety of gadgets with us including a satellite phone and a GPS locator beacon (SPOT).
+You’ll can view our GPS tracks here via Followmychallenge.com

 Where can I find out more?